mantas-paziura/game-hub/README.md

 3. Get a RAWG API key at https://rawg.io/apidocs.
 You'll have to create an account first.
 4. Add the API key to **src/services/api-client.ts**
 5. Run `npm run dev` to start the web server.

-## Todo
-- Hide the API key from each request with a separate back-end server
-- Caching
-- Infinite scrolling
-- Game details page